basilesimon/interactive-journalism-module/README.md

 We will dip our toes into scraping with the assistance of packages and module wrapping around these services' APIs.
 We will illustrate how clear questions and hypotheses can be illustrated quickly with familiar tools.

-## Week 7 - Italian election poll of polls
+## Week 7 - Self-directed learning

-We will work through more involved scraping and data cleaning to produce of a poll of polls including original rolling average calculations ahead of an election.

 ## Weeks 8, 9, 10 - Project work